jmix-framework/jmix-bookstore-2/README.md

 ![](img/5-procurement-manager-supplier-order-approval-task.png)

-This business process is implemented using the BPM add-on (see: [Functionalities > BPM](#BPM)).
+This business process is implemented using the BPM add-on (see: [Implementation Details > BPM](#BPM)).

 Finally, after optionally approving the supplier order, a supplier order is placed.
-The system sends out an automated email containing all relevant information to the configured supplier email address. (see: [Functionalities > Email](#email)).
+The system sends out an automated email containing all relevant information to the configured supplier email address. (see: [Implementation Details > Email](#email)).

 ![](img/6-admin-approved-supplier-order-sent-out-email.png)

 #### Managing Product Catalog

-The second responsibility is to manage the product catalog of books.
-For this the procurement employees the application provides UIs to add books to the product catalog as well as removing them from the listing.
+The second responsibility of the procurement team is to manage the product catalog of books.
+For this the application provides views to add books to the product catalog as well as removing them from the listing.

 ![](img/5-procurement-manager-product-details.png)